-An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+1 to 3 hours An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

 Old Testament (CIP: 39.0201)